andreipfeiffer/css-in-js/README.md

 ### Fela

 It appears to be a mature solution, with quite a number of users.
-The API is intuitive and very easy to use, great integration for React using hooks, love it.
+The API is intuitive and very easy to use, great integration for React using hooks.

 Version: __`11.5`__ | Maintained by [Robin Weser](https://twitter.com/robinweser) | Launched in __2016__ | [View Docs](https://fela.js.org/docs/)